raycast/extensions/extensions/metronome/README.md

 # Metronome

-Based on an input (integer argument) BPM, you can get a metronome that plays a sound after a certain amount of time.
+Based on an input argument (positive integer below 700 BPM), you can get a metronome that plays a sound repeatedly after a certain increment of time.